ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   It is important to verify that the four corners of the image are projected correctly.
 We also choose an *aspect ratio* different from 1.

--   For `OrthogonalCamera` we verify that the rays are parallel to each other: we do this by calculating their dot product and verifying that it coincides with the null vector.
+-   For `OrthogonalCamera` we verify that the rays are parallel to each other: we do this by calculating their cross product and verifying that it coincides with the null vector.

 -   (For `PerspectiveCamera` we will instead verify that all rays have the same origin).